sakhnik/neovim-vala/README.md

 - [x] Redraw only changed parts of the screen, use an offscreen surface like in gtk4-demo
 - [x] Improve redrawing by combining adjacent cells with the same hl_id
 - [x] Test MinGW build
-- [ ] Setup GitHub actions to build for Win32, appimage for Linux
+- [x] Setup GitHub actions to build for Win32
 - [ ] Automatic testing
 - [ ] Cursor shapes
 - [ ] Properly close the editor when the window is about to be closed